-Tom Cruise Reportedly In Love: Scientology Chose ‘Mission Impossible’ Gal Pal?
+Tom Cruise Reportedly In Love: Scientology Chose ‘Mission: Impossible’ Gal Pal?

 As for how Kirby might handle the sudden spotlight if she and Cruise do wed, she’s been involved in celebrity romances before.
 Vanessa dated Douglas Booth, a co-star on BBC’s Great Expectations, for more than a year starting in 2012.

-Will Suri Cruise have a role in the wedding if Tom does follow through and tie the knot with his Mission Impossible co-star?
+Will Suri Cruise have a role in the wedding if Tom does follow through and tie the knot with his Mission: Impossible co-star?
 Earlier this year, Life & Style reported that although Cruise has not reunited with his youngest daughter for more than three years, he avoided what could have been the perfect opportunity: A Harry Potter-themed excursion.

 Tom, who has three children, was spotted in London attending the Harry Potter and the Cursed Child play, and an eyewitness told the publication that Cruise was accompanied only by adults.